[See also: “How we learn things”; “Classical Conditioning”; “How do we acquire superstitions, phobias and OCDs?”]

 The situation is different with non-human animals.
 Many animals begin their lives with fears and anxieties pre-installed, to a greater or lesser extent.
 These instinctive responses (including fears) are seen in animals that will have no opportunity to learn them from their parents or experience.
 When a salmon hatches, it can learn nothing from its parents because they all died the year before.

-Instinctive responses are often seen where even one failure to respond correctly could be fatal or lose an opportunity to mate.
+Instinctive responses often appear where even one failure to respond correctly could be fatal or lose an opportunity to mate.
 Consider the poor spider… It will almost always run/hide away once it senses you approaching it.
 In a spider’s instinctive blueprint of dangerous things, objects that are large + approaching = scary.
 It can’t eat you or mate with you – so why hang around to see if you might eat it?

 You, on the other hand, fear spiders and snakes because, in most western cultures, we learn or are taught to fear them.
 This isn’t universal across human cultures though.
 In some cultures people hunt catch spiders and snakes to eat them!